ElucidataInc/ElMaven/CONTRIBUTING.md

 3. class/struct/enum member documentation- Use the following comment style for members
    * int variable; /**<  describe what this variable does */

+## Creating Pull Requests
+Make your PR review process faster by maintaining this checklist before creating a pull request:
+- The code builds successfully on your machine
+- No test case is failing
+- Unit tests have been added/modified to cover your changes
+- The PR is linked to some open issue
+- One PR is not addressing more than one issue
+- There is a separate PR for code refactoring
+- Code documentation guidelines have been followed
+- Commit guidelines have been followed
+- Title and description of the PR provide an overview of all changes made in the branch

+You can open a new pull request [here](https://github.com/ElucidataInc/ElMaven/compare).